furpectfox/Solar-Charged_Minecraft_Fox_Lamp/README.md

 # Solar-Charged Minecraft Fox Lamp
 ***Description***: This sleep lamp is powered by two Ni-Cd cells wired in series for a total of 2.4V and can be charged using a small solar panel.
-The Red and Green LEDs of an RGB LED are used to produce the orange light, consuming less than 30mA combined.
+The Red and Green LEDs of an RGB LED are used to produce the orange light, consuming ~30mA combined.

 ***Charging***: A transistor-based constant current circuit trickle-charges the two Ni-Cd cells at 60mA using a 9V solar panel.

-***Usage***: The lamp provides approximately 10 hours of usable light on a full charge.
+***Usage***: The lamp provides approximately 16 hours of usable light on a full charge.

 ## [Schematic](schematic.pdf)